-(M It will comply with the Uniform Relocation Assistance Real Property Acquisition Policies A of 1970, as amended (42 U.S.C.
-4601), and the regulations at 49 CFR Part 24 which appets to the acquisition of real property by a State agency for an activity assisted with ESC funds and to the displacement of any family, individual, business, nonprofit organization farm that results from such acquisition; and will assure that it has taken all reasonal steps to minimize the displacement of persons (families, individuals, businesses, nonproorganizations, and farms) as a result of a project assisted with these funds. oly GP or ole ACQUISITION AND RELOCATION (N) It will comply with the Pennsylvania Flood Plain Management Act 166 (32 P.S. §679.10 679-601) and the regulations issued pursuant thereto (Title 16, Chapter 38).
-1 - FLOOD PLAIN (O) It will comply with the Pennsylvania Steel Products Procurement Act of March 3, 19 (P.L.
+(M) It will comply with the Uniform Relocation Assistance Real Property Acquisition Policies Ac of 1970, as amended (42 U.S.C.
+4601), and the regulations at 49 CFR Part 24 which appl to the acquisition of real property by a State agency for an activity assisted with ESG funds and to the displacement of any family, individual, business, nonprofit organization of farm that results from such acquisition; and will assure that it has taken all reasonabl steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of a project assisted with these funds. y P ACQUISITION or AND e RELOCATION (N) It will comply with the Pennsylvania Flood Plain Management Act 166 (32 P.S. §679.101 679-601) and the regulations issued pursuant thereto (Title 16, Chapter 38). - FLOOD PLAIN (O) It will comply with the Pennsylvania Steel Products Procurement Act of March 3, 197 (P.L.
 6, No. 3, §1, 73 P.S. §1881 et.seq.
 1).
-78 STEEL PRODUCTS (P) It will comply with the Provisions of the Fire Administration Authorization Act of 199 (P.L.
+8 STEEL PRODUCTS (P) It will comply with the Provisions of the Fire Administration Authorization Act of 1992 (P.L.
 102-522).
-92, FIRE ACT (Q) Third party contractors are required to coordinate ESG activities with their respect ve CONTINUUM OF CARE (R) Each ESG subrecipient must develop and implement procedures to ensure: (1) to confidentiality of records pertaining to any individual provided with assistance; and (2) the address or location of any assisted housing will not be made public, except to the extent that this prohibition contradicts a preexisting privacy policy of the grantee. nat CONFIDENTIALITY (S) Subrecipient must agree to develop and implement, to the maximum extent practicable a where appropriate, policies and protocols for the discharge of persons from publicly fund institutions or systems of care, in order to prevent such discharge from immediate resulting in homelessness for such persons. ed DISCHARGE POLICY (T) The disclosure requirements and prohibitions of section 319 of the Department of t Interior and Related Agencies Appropriations Act for Fiscal Year 1990, and implementi regulations at 24 CFR part 87, apply to ESG.
-ANTI-LOBBYING (U) Organizations providing rental assistance with ESG funds will be required to conduct initiand any appropriate follow-up inspections of housing units into which a program participa will be moving.
-HABITABILITY STANDARDS S gnature of Chief Elected Official Date N ame/Title of Chief Elected Official Municipality County
+2, FIRE ACT (Q) Third party contractors are required to coordinate ESG activities with their respectiv Continuum of Care e CONTINUUM OF CARE (R) Each ESG subrecipient must develop and implement procedures to ensure: (1) th confidentiality of records pertaining to any individual provided with assistance; and (2) that the address or location of any assisted housing will not be made public, except to the extent that this prohibition contradicts a preexisting privacy policy of the grantee. at CONFIDENTIALITY (S) Subrecipient must agree to develop and implement, to the maximum extent practicable an where appropriate, policies and protocols for the discharge of persons from publicly funde institutions or systems of care, in order to prevent such discharge from immediatel resulting in homelessness for such persons. d DISCHARGE (T) The disclosure requirements and prohibitions of section 319 of the Department of th Interior and Related Agencies Appropriations Act for Fiscal Year 1990, and implementin regulations at 24 CFR part 87, apply to ESG.
+(U) Organizations providing rental assistance with ESG funds will be required to conduct initia and any appropriate follow-up inspections of housing units into which a program participar will be moving.
+Signature of Chief Elected Official Date Name/Title of Chief Elected Official Municipality County